gsantopaolo/debugging-phyton/README.md

 > Check my [blog post on genmind.ch](https://genmind.ch/posts/Deep-Dive-Debugging-Python-with-PyCharm-on-macOS/) to get detail instructions on how to use this repo.

-A FastAPI-based DateTime API with advanced timezone conversion and business hours functionality.
-This project serves as a comprehensive example for debugging Python applications with PyCharm on macOS, both locally and in Docker containers.
+A FastAPI-based DateTime API with advanced timezone conversion and business hours' functionality.
+This project serves as a comprehensive example for [debugging Python applications with PyCharm on macOS](https://genmind.ch/posts/Deep-Dive-Debugging-Python-with-PyCharm-on-macOS/), both locally and in Docker containers.

 ## Features